History in the Public Sphere - EMJMD-IUEP Program

 History in the Public Sphere (HIPS) is a 120 ECTS EMJMD program offered by the Department of History, Central European University, the Tokyo University of Foreign Studies, the School of Social Sciences and Humanities, New University Lisbon, the Department of History, Archeology, Geography, Arts and Performing Arts, University of Florence (Consortium Partners) and Institut National des Langues et Civilisations Orientales, Paris (Associated Partner).

-Students spend the first semester in Vienna, followed by a January workshop in Budapest, second semester in Tokyo, and third and fourth semesters in Florence or Lisbon.
+Students spend the first semester in Vienna, followed by a January workshop in Budapest, second semester in Tokyo, and third, semesters in Florence or Lisbon, and fourth semester in Vienna, Florence, Lisbon, Tokyo or Paris.
 Successful graduates are awarded a Multiple Degree from CEU, TUFS, and UniFI or NOVA.

 Its pedagogical program is unique in bringing together rigorous, source-based scholarship and civic engagement with history in order to prepare future historians and educators for careers in the influential profession of translating and disseminating historical knowledge through archives, museums, journalism, broadcasting, and digital communication.